nestordemeure/nestordemeure.github.io/content/cooking/savoury/sandwich/egg_toast.md

 [^minutes]: Or until the egg whites are fully cooked, but the yolk still runny.

-[^temperature]: You can start with a cold oven as the baking time will vary anyway.
+[^temperature]: You can start from a cold oven as the baking time will vary anyway.

 ## Credits: